 Rika Jean-François, in charge of corporate social responsibility and sustainable tourism programming at ITB Berlin, in this interview shares her thoughts on the way ahead for sustainability in tourism: the key topics, trends and challenges.

 Rika, do you remember what triggered your interest in tourism?

-I think my father passed the “traveling bone” on to me.
-I’ve always loved to travel, since I was a child.
+I think my father passed the “travelling bone” on to me.
+I’ve always loved to travel since I was a child.
 You get to see so many fascinating new things and meet all kinds of people!
 Consequently, I studied social anthropology with a focus on cultural identities and languages.

 Travel provides the opportunity to experience the richness of this world, getting in close contact with other people and cultures – it opens up a brand-new world, fights prejudices and creates bridges; you get to understand that people may look and act differently, but basically all human beings just need the same: affection.